euler-xyz/euler-sdk/README.md

 // `liquidityCheckError` - an error thrown by liquidity checks
 ```

-#### Batch simulation external view items
+#### External static calls in batch simulations
 Internally the calls to external view functions are executed by `Exec`'s `doStaticCall` function.
-As long as the contract called is initialized in the SDK (or it is passed in as an instance), it is possible to define the call in a similar way to a regular batch item, placing the call definition in `staticCall` property.
+As long as the contract called is initialized in the SDK (or it is passed in as an instance), it is possible to define the call in a similar way to a regular batch item, setting a `staticCall` flag to `true`.
 The responses will be unwrapped and decoded automatically.

 ```js
 const e = new Euler(signer)